pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 #### 2011-03-06 14:03:13 - ptmcg
 This is a very interesting question, and thanks for giving pyparsing a try for your application.

 Note that, even though we speak of 'dict's in the API, what you are really getting back are ParseResults.
-When I first wrote pyparsing, I wasn't sure if established Python coders would prefer to use dict-style (results['Key1']) or object-attribute-style (results.Key1) to get at the named results fields, so I put in support for both.
+When I first wrote pyparsing, I wasn't sure if established Python coders would prefer to use dict-style (`results['Key1']`) or object-attribute- style (`results.Key1`) to get at the named results fields, so I put in support for both.

 It would be interesting to see the expression you are using for matching your key fields.
-If they are CaselessLiterals or CaselessKeywords, then the data you get back will be of the case used in defining the expression, regardless of what the input string case was (this was to simplify post-parsing processing, just as you are struggling with now).
+If they are `CaselessLiteral`s or `CaselessKeyword`s, then the data you get back will be of the case used in defining the expression, regardless of what the input string case was (this was to simplify post-parsing processing, just as you are struggling with now).
 For instance: